S3rade/KoiScanner/README.md

 # KoiScanner
 KoiScanner is a Software that scans for Phishing Emails.
-You get it when you understand it :p
+You get it when you get it :p